lit/lit-element/README.md

   should occur when property values change or `invalidate` is called.
 The `changedProps` argument is an object with keys for the changed properties pointing to their previous values.
-  By default, this method always returns true, but this can be customized as an optimization to avoid updating work when changes occur which should not be rendered.
+  By default, this method always returns true, but this can be customized as an optimization to avoid updating work when changes occur, which should not be rendered.

   * `update()` (protected): This method calls `render()` and then uses `lit-html` to render the template DOM.
 Override to customize how the element renders DOM.
 Note,